-OptimiSE magazine, SyntheSys’ biannual publication is aimed at members of the Software and Systems Engineering Community.
+OptimiSE magazine, SyntheSys Technologies' biannual publication is aimed at members of the engineering, systems and software development community.
 The magazine aims to share best practices and technical insight and gives us a platform to share company news.
 This informative magazine presents a collection of articles about Systems and Software and we hope that you, our colleagues and customers throughout the community, will find it both interesting and useful.

 Functional Requirements describe how a product must behave - they identify its functions.
 Some people describe these as 'capability' requirements.
 These are the ones that everyone has an opinion on and they are relatively easy to capture.